Pack3tL0ss/ConsolePi/README.md

 - ztp(directory): if a `ztp` directory is found in the `consolepi-stage` dir, it's contents are copied to /etc/ConsolePi/ztp.
 This is where your template/variable files, and custom_parsers are configured.

 - consolepi-post.sh: Custom post install script.
 This custom script is triggered after all install steps are complete.
 It runs just before the post-install message is displayed.
 Use it to do anything the installer does not cover that you normally setup on your systems.
 For Example my consolepi-post.sh script does the following:
-  - generates an ssh key `sudu -u $iam ssh-keygen`
-  - sends that key to my NAS `sudo -u $iam ssh-copy-id pi@omv 2>/dev/null`
-  - Then it pulls a few files common to all my systems makes executable if it applies etc
-    - `sftp pi@omv:/export/BACKUP/Linux/common/wlmount` ... then make executable etc...
-  - I pull cloud credentials for ConsolePi from my main ConsolePi system.
+  - generates certificates for cockpit if it's installed on the system
+  - verifies cloud credentials were imported during the install, and if I forgot to pre-stage them it sftps them from another ConsolePi on the network.
+  - Installs python3-cryptography used by one of my other scripts that generates EAP-TLS certificates.
+  - Pulls various common .bash_aliases and other *stuff* from my NAS.
   - modify /etc/nanorc to my liking
-  - Update wpa_supplicant if the bug version is installed (unless it's a pi Zero W)

   This is just an optional mechanism to automatically prep whatever it is you normally prep on your systems after the install completes.
-The custom Post install script is only executed on initial install, not on upgrade.
+The custom Post install script is only executed on initial install, not on upgrade (unless you supply the `-p|--post` flag to `consolepi-upgrade`).

   > Some functions/variables available to the script (will be in the environment) that you could leverage:
   > - $iam (variable) is the user (script is ran as root hence the sudo -u examples above to run a command as the user that launched the installer)